Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and regain all expended uses after a Long Rest.
 Alternatively, you can regain all expended uses by expending one use of Wild Shape (no action required).

-***Resonance of Destruction***
+#### Resonance of Destruction

-:   ***Collapsing Star (Archer Form).*** Once per turn, when you hit a target with your :rsc-b: Archer Form's Bonus Action attack, all creatures within 5 feet of the target must make a :d20-save: Dexterity saving throw.
+***Collapsing Star (Archer Form).*** Once per turn, when you hit a target with your :rsc-b: Archer Form's Bonus Action attack, all creatures within 5 feet of the target must make a :d20-save: Dexterity saving throw.
 On a failed save, they take damage as if they were also hit by your Archer Form's attack.

-:   ***Searing Flare (Chalice Form).*** Once per turn, when you restore Hit Points to a creature using the Chalice Form feature, each creatures within 5 feet of the target must make a :d20-save: Constitution saving throw.
+***Searing Flare (Chalice Form).*** Once per turn, when you restore Hit Points to a creature using the Chalice Form feature, each creatures within 5 feet of the target must make a :d20-save: Constitution saving throw.
 On a failed save, they take :dmg-radiant: Radiant damage equals to the Chalice Form's healing roll.

-:   ***Accretion Disk (Dragon Form).*** While :spell-concentration: Concentrating on a Druid spell, you can add your Wisdom modifier to all :dmg-radiant: Radiant or :dmg-fire: Fire damage rolls you make.
+***Accretion Disk (Dragon Form).*** While :spell-concentration: Concentrating on a Druid spell, you can add your Wisdom modifier to all :dmg-radiant: Radiant or :dmg-fire: Fire damage rolls you make.

-***Resonance of Perseverance***
+#### Resonance of Perseverance

-:   ***Siege Emplacement (Archer Form).*** Allies that start its turn within 10 feet of you, gain Temporary Hit Points equal to your Druid level until the start of its next turn.
+***Siege Emplacement (Archer Form).*** Allies that start its turn within 10 feet of you, gain Temporary Hit Points equal to your Druid level until the start of its next turn.

-:   ***Amber Armour (Archer Form).*** When you restore Hit Points to a creature using the Chalice Form feature, you and all allies within 10 feet of you gain Temporary Hit Points equal to half the Chalice Form's healing roll for 1 minute.
+***Amber Armour (Chalice Form).*** When you restore Hit Points to a creature using the Chalice Form feature, you and all allies within 10 feet of you gain Temporary Hit Points equal to half the Chalice Form's healing roll for 1 minute.

-:   ***Warding Aura (Dragon Form).*** While concentrating on a Druid spell, all allies within 10 feet of you gain the benefit of Half Cover.
+***Warding Aura (Dragon Form).*** While concentrating on a Druid spell, all allies within 10 feet of you gain the benefit of Half Cover.

-***Resonance of Judgement (Locked)***
+#### Resonance of Judgement (Locked)

-:   ***Fist of Conviction (Archer Form).*** You gain a bonus to your AC equal to your Wisdom modifier, as long as you are not wearing Medium or Heavy Armour or using a Shield.
+***Fist of Conviction (Archer Form).*** You gain a bonus to your AC equal to your Wisdom modifier so long you are not wearing Medium or Heavy Armour or using a Shield.
 Additionally, as a :rsc-a: **Magic** action, you can make a melee spell attack using your Archer Form's attack.
 At Druid level 6, whenever you take this Magic action on your turn, you can attack twice, instead of once.

-:   ***Shape of Spite (Chalice Form).*** Once per turn, when you restore Hit Points to a creature using the Chalice Form feature, it gains a bonus to its next d20 Test equal to your Wisdom modifier.
+***Shape of Spite (Chalice Form).*** Once per turn, when you restore Hit Points to a creature using the Chalice Form feature, it gains a bonus to its next D20 Test equal to your Wisdom modifier.

-:   ***Remnants of Judgement (Dragon Form).*** While concentrating on a Druid spell, if the total damage roll of one of your attacks is lower than your Wisdom modifier, you can treat the damage as equal to your Wisdom modifier.
+***Remnants of Judgement (Dragon Form).*** While concentrating on a Druid spell, if the total damage roll of one of your attacks is lower than your Wisdom modifier, you can treat the damage as equal to your Wisdom modifier.